Convert a Sequence of Images into Video with Blender

 Step-9

-Now scrub the green vertical line to the end frame.
-Then read off the frame figure as I have presented at the bottom of the screenshot.
+Drag the green vertical indicator to the strip's end frame.
+Then, note the frame number as indicated at the base of the screenshot.

 Step-10